Ex-Russian spy Sergei Skripal allegedly poisoned: What to know

 Dmitry Peskov, spokesman for President Vladimir Putin, told reporters Skripal worked for British intelligence and was poisoned on British soil, and therefore the incident "has nothing to do with Russia, let alone the Russian leadership."

-Fox News’ Kathleen Joyce, Katherine Lam, Travis Fedschun and The Associated Press contributed to this report.
+Fox News’ Kathleen Joyce, Katherine Lam, Travis Fedschun, Lucia I. Suarez Sang and The Associated Press contributed to this report.